-Guzmán de Alfarache.
-From equality to heroism.
+Guzmán de Alfarache: From Impure Blood to Hero.

 Guzmán de Alfarache is both a pícaro (**rogue, scoundrel) and a converso (Christian of Jewish descent).

 low-class man who goes around poorly dressed and

 looking like he has no honour” (Johnson 166.)

 As a boy and young man living by his wits, he reminds us a lot of Lázaro de Tormes, although Lázaro is not identified as pícaro or converso.
 But, unlike Lázaro, who addresses a shadowy VM, Guzmán engages us, his readers, directly from the first moment.
 In the style of the great preachers of the period, Guzmán constantly exhorts, criticises, needles, prods, and encourages us, drawing us into his

 narrative.
 And what does he want to tell us?
 Basically that he is a sinner but that we are no better than he is because we all practice deception, hypocrisy, lying, flattery etc. In addition, he has written his life so that we might avoid the pitfalls he has experienced.
 This was a presumptuous claim at that time from someone who was no saint, and to come from the mouth of pícaro/ converso was audacious.